Skip to content

 Step-by-Step Pi Appliance Setup

-These directions are specific for Windows by example , but in general, should work the same for the same tool set on MacOS and Linux.
+These directions are specific for Windows, but in general should work the same for the same tool set on MacOS and Linux.
 For each screenshot below, click on the image for a larger version.

-Note: For this example and all documentation, the hostname used shall be node63001 and the node number is 63001.
+NOTE: For this example, the hostname used shall be node63001 and the node number is 63001.
 Replace "63001" with your node number as you proceed through these directions.

 2. Download the latest release image.
 This will be named allstar3-arm64-X.Y.Z.img.xz where "X.Y.Z" is the version.
-The version will be something like 3.0.10.
-Save it to your local Downloads directory.
+The version will be something like 3.0.17.
+Save it to your local Downloads directory

 Step 3